zqzneptune/ComplexMap/docs/reference/qcComplexList.md

 ## Details

-The QC process involves three main steps: 1. \*\*Basic Statistics:\*\* Reports the total number of complexes and unique proteins in the list.
+The QC process involves three main steps, presented in a clear
+report: 1. \*\*Basic Statistics:\*\* Reports the total number of complexes and unique proteins.

-2. \*\*Size Distribution:\*\* Provides a summary of the number of proteins per complex and warns if complexes have fewer than three members.
-3. \*\*Redundancy Analysis:\*\* A sparse binary membership matrix is constructed to efficiently calculate the Jaccard similarity for all unique pairs of complexes.
-A warning is issued if a significant portion of pairs exceeds the specified \`redundancyThreshold\`.
+2\. \*\*Size Distribution:\*\* Summarizes the number of proteins per complex, highlighting the smallest, median, and largest complexes.
+It will issue an in-report warning if complexes have fewer than 3 members.

+3\. \*\*Redundancy Analysis:\*\* Calculates the Jaccard similarity for all pairs of complexes.
+It reports the median and maximum similarity and issues an in-report warning if any pairs exceed the
+\`redundancyThreshold\`.

+This function is intended as a \*\*diagnostic tool\*\*.
+It uses the Jaccard index for its clear and intuitive interpretation of redundancy.
+For actively merging complexes, see the more advanced
+\`refineComplexList()\` function.

 ## See also

-\`refine_complex_list()\` for a method to merge redundant complexes.
+\`refineComplexList()\` for a function to actively merge redundant complexes.

 ## Author